JeremyFlim/Python/README.md

 # Bad Calculator
 A simple command-line calculator.
 You have to manually type operations (e.g. Addition, Multiplication.
 Type operationslist for a list) and then type the two numbers you wish to perform that calculation on.
 For now, it can only handle two numbers at a time and four operations: Addition, Subtraction, Multiplication, and Division.
 It rounds divisions with very high values.

-Just run the program to use it.
+Just run the program to use it (requires Python)

 # Gambling Simulator
 A command-line classic gambler's ruin simulator.
 This simulator will "toss a coin" (but with adjustable odds) and winning will award $1 while losing will cost you $1.